 Genetic tests, chromosome analysis and testing for birth defects

-Increasing bilirubin concentrations in a foetus with a foetal-maternal blood type incompatibility indicate increasing destruction of red blood cells (RBCs) and the likelihood that the foetus will be born with haemolytic disease of the newborn. -
+Increasing bilirubin concentrations in a fetus with a fetal-maternal blood type incompatibility indicate increasing destruction of red blood cells (RBCs) and the likelihood that the fetus will be born with haemolytic disease of the newborn. -

 Is there anything else I should know?